-To date we did not observe any warehouse shutdown even in the most affected areas such as Paris or the East-France region.
+To date, we did not observe any warehouse shutdown.
 We have more than 10 warehouses that operate in different regions and a regional shutdown of a warehouse could be compensated by warehouses in other regions.
-If some of our warehouses are shut down, a great portion of orders will not be impacted as directly delivered by marketplace merchants (circa 35% of GMV).
+If some of our warehouses were to shut down, a great portion of orders will not be impacted, as directly delivered by marketplace merchants (circa 30% of GMV).